ARM-software/CMSIS-DSP/ComputeGraph/documentation/CPPNodes.md

 ### Nodes

-Nodes are inheriting from the virtual class:
+All nodes are inheriting from the virtual class `NodeBase`:

 ```C++
 class NodeBase